 Mua Hospital was founded in 1911.
 It is the regional hospital for the 130,000 people living in the surrounding areas.
-The vast majority are quite poor and survive by subsistence farming: raising maize, pumpkins, tomatoes, chickens, goats, etc. There are large numbers of children in the community.
+The vast majority are quite poor and survive by subsistence farming; raising maize, pumpkins, tomatoes, chickens, goats, etc. There are large numbers of children in the community.
 As in the rest of Malawi, HIV/AIDS, TB, and other infectious diseases are common.
 The hospital is located on the beginning of the Dedza escarpment and attached to one of the oldest and well-known Catholic Missions in Malawi, which was established in the late 1800's.
 It has maternity, pediatrics, general medicine, and tuberculosis wards.
 They have a single operating theater, a minor procedure room, and a dental clinic.
 There is an urgent care clinic known as "OPD" as well as outpatient clinics offering antenatal care and HIV treatment, testing, and counseling.
-Diagnostic imaging consists of a pediatric X-ray machine and an ultrasound machine.
-If you order these tests, you will be expected to read the Xray films yourself, although they have an ultrasound technician.
-There is a small laboratory capable of doing hemoglobin measurements, HIV testing, VDRL, blood typing and cross-matching, and hepatitis B screening (surface antigen only).
-Microscopy is available for looking at urine sediment, doing malaria blood films, AFB stains, and peripheral smears.
-Special peripheral blood smears can be useful for evaluating for sickle cell disease.
+Diagnostic imaging consists of an X-ray machine and an ultrasound machine.
+If you order these tests, you will be expected to read the X-ray films yourself, although they have an ultrasound technician.
+There is a small laboratory capable of doing hemoglobin measurements, HIV testing, VDRL, blood typing and cross-matching, and hepatitis B screening (surface antigen only), but reagents are sometimes out of stock.
+Microscopy is available for looking at urine sediment, doing malaria blood films, AFB stains, and peripheral smears, but reagents are sometimes out of stock.
+Special peripheral blood smears can be useful for evaluating sickle cell disease.
 WBC, platelet counts, and gram stains are typically not available due to lack of reagents.
 Urine dipsticks are sometimes available, and the lab can look for ova/parasites in the urine (schistosomiasis).
 The pharmacy and its supplies vary day to day, but when fully supplied usually has at least something available to treat most conditions, although it might not be the first line (or second line) choice.

-The medical staffing is in constant flux, but most recently consists of Dr. Msukwa, 2 clinical officers, 2 nurse anesthetists, 2-3 medical assistants, several nurses and midwives, and a number of ward assistants.
+The medical staffing is in constant flux, but most recently consists of Dr. Mkuziwaduka, 3 clinical officers (Nkhoma who is primarily general ward, Chanza who is primarily in charge of Maternity and Sinyiza who is primarily in pediatrics but they all work on each ward), 1 nurse anesthetist, 3 MA's, several nurses and ward attendants.
 The clinical officers vary in expertise and ability but basically manage everything on the wards and handle most procedures.
 The medical assistants are involved in outpatient treatment, diagnostics, and triage.
 The midwives and nurses handle the normal and uncomplicated deliveries, and alert the clinical officers if they need assistance.
 Nurses also handle night triage and hospital admissions with on call clinician support.
-Dr. Kileya fills the holes in the schedule for the clinical officers, does advance procedures, consults on difficult patients, and assists with some administration and management issues.
 The staffing is stretched pretty thin relative to what is needed and medical students will be expected to help with the workload.

 Students will be helping to care for hospitalized patients, including participating in ward rounds, writing orders, and doing procedures.
-They will also be expected to help see patients presenting to the HIV clinic (be sure to review clinical staging, immune reconstitution syndrome, etc.) Students should attend weekly staff meetings, teaching conferences, and participate in village visits.
-They will generally be engaged in clinical duties Monday through Friday, as well as half a day on Saturday.
-They may take overnight call at their discretion.
+They have the opportunity to see patients presenting to the HIV clinic (be sure to review clinical staging, immune reconstitution syndrome, etc.) Students should attend weekly staff meetings, and can attend other conferences or village visits if they pre-arrange.
+Note, if you go to a village it means you aren't there at the hospital, which may already be short-staffed.
+Generally, students are engaged in clinical duties Monday through Friday, as well as half a day on Saturday.
+They may take overnight call at their discretion (there is little service at the Parish meaning it is difficult to be called back to the hospital at night).